f1dot4/zenLdap/README.md

 * When creating a new OpenLDAP-user, you will have to use the user first somewhere else before you can use it as the Zenphoto-LDAP login (e.g. login into phpLDAPadmin)
 * Use the tool "ldapsearch" to check your configured LDAP-properties on the plugin-option-page.
 * "ldapsearch -h HOSTNAME -b 'dc=DOMAIN' -D 'cn=reader,dc=DOMAIN' -W -x" this will promt for the reader-password and then prints out lots of LDAP-stuff.
 The content of the -D option: cn=reader,dc=DOMAIN is right one for the "LDAP Reader DN"-textbox on the plugin-option-page

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.